Ariakit

 down

 Returns the id of the enabled item below based on the current activeId state.
+You can pass additional options to override the current state.

 Code examples